Last Updated on November 17, 2022 by Lori Geurin

 Start with a shorter fasting period.

-If you’re just starting out, it’s best to start with a shorter fasting period, like 12 hours.
+If you’re just starting, it’s best to start with a shorter fasting period, like 12 hours.
 Once you get used to intermittent fasting, you can start increasing your fasting periods.

 Drink plenty of water.

-When you’re intermittent fasting, it’s important to stay hydrated.
+When you’re intermittent fasting, it’s essential to stay hydrated.
 Make sure to drink plenty of water throughout the day.

 Eat healthy foods.

-When you’re done intermittent fasting, you’re still going to want to eat healthy foods.
+You’ll still want to eat healthy foods when you’re done with intermittent fasting.
 Focus on eating plenty of vegetables, lean protein, and healthy fats.

 Don’t go too long without eating.